As our Health and Senior Services Librarian, Rose Barnes is your go-to for resources on health and wellness and senior services.

 “I am most interested in exploring more ways to incorporate health and wellness programming into the library while also creating spaces for conversation and growth,” she says.
 “I am passionate about practicing yoga, baking, and travel, all of which I am sure I’ll draw inspiration from when planning programs and working with community groups.”

-She also loves helping people, especially older adults, with technology.
-Rose previously served as our Digital Learning Librarian since 2016, and she regularly visited the Mills Park Tower apartments before the pandemic to help older adults with all things digital and technology.
+Rose loves helping people, especially older adults, with technology.
+Before the pandemic, she served Oak Park as a Digital Learning Librarian regularly visiting the Mills Park Tower apartments to help older adults with all things digital and technology.
 She says she hopes to use her background in digital learning to continue creating opportunities for technology programming and outreach geared toward seniors.

 Partnerships & programs

-She continues the work of our partnership with the Oak Park Township, Park District of Oak Park, and Village of Oak Park on the Dementia Friendly Community initiative.
+She works in partnership with the Oak Park Township, Park District of Oak Park, and Village of Oak Park on the Dementia Friendly Oak Park initiative.

 What are you reading, watching & listening to?